The Back to School Supply Drain

 Multiple Children Changes Everything

 The jump from one child to two or three is where household budgets often feel the strain most sharply.
-Some costs can be shared or handed down — this is worth considering when planning ahead.
+Some costs can be shared or handed down — this is worth noting when planning ahead.
 Stationery, for instance, rarely needs replacing in full each year.

 A worked example